Na Yeong-seok: 2 Days & 1 Night

+Career in CJENM

 Grandpas Over Flowers

 On January 2, 2013, Na signed with media conglomerate CJ E&M, which owns cable channels such as tvN.
 CJ E&M had reportedly wooed him with not just a bigger salary, but the assurance of greater creative control and clout.
 Na said, "I determined that there is more room for creativity (in cable).
 Things move at a fast pace.
 The programs come and go as does the attention of viewers.
 So we are forced to try different things."

 For his first cable program, Na again chose the concept of travel, but this time overseas.
 In an increasingly youth-obsessed medium and culture, he surprised pundits by casting four actors in their seventies: Lee Soon-jae, Shin Goo, Park Geun-hyung and Baek Il-seob.
 Since backpacking was mostly associated with the young, Na wanted to flip the idea and make it fresh.
 He said that by placing veteran actors (who are fixed in their habits) in exotic settings, it allowed for "unexpected" elements to unfold that made for great TV.
 Titled Grandpas Over Flowers (a pun on the Japanese manga Boys Over Flowers), the show filmed the four actors traveling to France and Switzerland while accompanied by their "porter", 40-something actor Lee Seo-jin.
 It was immediately a ratings hit when it aired in 2013, and like 2 Days & 1 Night before it, became a cultural phenomenon.
-The cast drew increased mainstream popularity among the younger generation, and the show sparked a trend of senior citizen-themed shows among rival networks. tvN also leveraged the show's domestic popularity into international success, selling remake rights to China and the United States.
+The cast drew increased mainstream popularity among the younger generation, and the show sparked a trend of senior citizen-themed shows among rival networks. tvN also leveraged the show's domestic popularity into international success, selling remake rights to the United States.
 When asked why the show struck a chord with audiences, Na said, "It's because older people with a lot of experience, have lots of stories to tell.
 When you travel with people with a lot of experience who have gone through the success and failures in life, you learn a lot from them."

 With the success of Grandpas Over Flowers following 2 Days & 1 Night, Na cemented his reputation as the most influential creator and producer in Korean reality television.

 The next seasons were filmed in Taiwan (2013), Spain (2014), and Greece (2015).
 Actress Choi Ji-woo joined the cast for the Greece trip.